 A curiosity: For The Treasure of the Sierra Madre, Walter Huston became the first actor to win an Academy Award in a movie directed by his son (or daughter, for that matter).
 Thirty-seven years later, Anjelica Huston would become the first performer to win an Oscar in a movie directed by his/her father (or mother): John Huston’s Prizzi’s Honor.

-Also worth noting is that The Treasure of the Sierra Madre lost the Best Picture Oscar to a British import, Laurence Olivier's Hamlet, but the film did earn John Huston the Best Director statuette.
-And don't miss Huston in a cameo and Robert Blake long before Baretta.
+Also worth noting is that The Treasure of the Sierra Madre lost the Best Picture Oscar to a British import, Laurence Olivier’s Hamlet, but the film did earn John Huston the Best Director statuette.
+And don’t miss Huston in a cameo and Robert Blake long before Baretta.
 (Ann Sheridan is supposed to have had a cameo in the film as well, but that doesn’t seem to be the case – at least not in the final cut.)

 More Humphrey Bogart movies